athrpf/gams-mode/README.txt

 			newly added functions, please read it.
-BUGS_PROBLEMS.txt	Known bugs and problems gams.el			The main lisp program. dot-emacs-sample	A sample file for setting. gams-sample.gms		A sample file to show how to use GAMS mode for Emacs. gams-sample-ja.gms	A sample file to show how to use GAMS mode for Emacs (in Japanese) include-sample.gms	A sample file that is called from gams-sample.gms. include-sample-2.gms	A sample file that is called from gams-sample.gms. outline-sample.gms	A sample file to show how to use GAMS-OUTLINE mode. outline-sample-ja.gms	A sample file to show how to use GAMS-OUTLINE mode (in Japanese) gams-template.txt	A sample file of templates.
+BUGS_PROBLEMS.txt	Known bugs and problems gams.el			The main lisp program. setting-sample.el	A sample file for setting. gams-template.txt	A sample file of templates.

+sample_gams_code	The foder of sample gams files. gams-sample.gms		A sample file to show how to use GAMS mode for Emacs. gams-sample-ja.gms	A sample file to show how to use GAMS mode for Emacs (in Japanese) outline-sample.gms	A sample file to show how to use GAMS-OUTLINE mode. outline-sample-ja.gms	A sample file to show how to use GAMS-OUTLINE mode (in Japanese)

 doc			Document folder
 refcard-gams.pdf	Referece card of keybindins.